corda/corda-docs/content/en/docs/corda-enterprise/4.4/node-explorer.md

 To execute a transaction flow:

-1. From the Node Explorer dashboard screen, click **Transactions** in the left hand menu.
+1. From Node Explorer dashboard screen, click **Transactions** in the left-hand side menu.

     The **Transactions explorer** screen is displayed.

 2. Click the **New transaction** button in the top right corner.

-3. In the **Execute flow** dialogue box, select the required flow from the drop-down menu.
+3. In the **Execute flow** dialog box, select the required flow from the drop-down menu.
 This is a list of all available flows based on the CorDapps you have shared with Node Explorer.

-4. In the dialogue box, enter the required parameters for your flow.
+4. In the dialog box, enter the required parameters for your flow.
 The information requested here is dynamically populated using your CorDapp's parameters, so you can expect it to be different from flow to flow.

 5. Click **Execute**.

 You have executed a flow.
 If your flow has been executed successfully, a success message is displayed along with a transaction ID.

 ## View details of a transaction

-You can also review transactions on your node in detail using Node Explorer.
+You can use Node Explorer to review details of transactions on your node.

-To review a transaction, click **Transactions** from the menu in the Dashboard screen.
+To review a transaction:

+1. From the Dashboard screen, click **Transactions** in the left-hand menu.

+2. Select the required transaction.

-Select the required transaction.
-The transaction details are displayed, including generic information as well as dynamically generated information, depending on the type of transaction you are viewing.
+You have accessed the details of a transaction.
+You can see general details as well as dynamically generated information, depending on the type of transaction you are viewing.

-The screen is organised to show you the inputs and outputs of the new transaction state that exists as a result of an executed flow.
+You can see the transaction organised by the inputs and outputs of the transaction state that exists as a result of an executed flow.
 There can be multiple inputs and outputs for each transaction - for example, when a loan has been issued and then partly repaid.

 ![Transaction explorer](resources/node-explorer/node-explorer-transactions.png "Transactions")

 ## Explore your node's vault

-The vault contains information about all of the transaction history on your node.
+The vault keeps the full transaction history of your node.
 You can use the dynamically populated filters to explore transactions of all types, for example transactions with a Contract state type of `CashState`.

 ![Vault explorer](resources/node-explorer/node-explorer-vault.png "Vault")

+To access your node's vault:

+1. Go to the Dashboard screen.

+2. Click **Vault** on the left-hand menu.

+The **Vault explorer** screen is displayed.

-As the filters are generated dynamically, they vary from node to node, depending on the kind of transactions that exist in the vault.
+The filters in the Vault explorer are generated dynamically, they vary from node to node, depending on the kind of transactions that exist in the vault.